 A cookie is a small text file stored on a user’s computer that allows websites to collect and then reference specific details about that user.
 This functionality is exactly the same for both first-party and third-party cookies.
 The difference between the two lies in who is developing the cookie and how it’s used when a user visits a specific website.

-These are cookies that are developed by the same domain a user is visiting.
-They are generally helpful cookies for users.
-They add functionality and improve the user experience by remembering a user’s password or the items they left in their shopping cart since their last site visit.
-These cookies can also be used to show ads on Instagram or Facebook for products a user previously browsed on an e-commerce website.
+First-party cookies are developed by the same domain that a user is visiting.
+They are generally helpful for users, first and foremost.
+They add functionality and improve the user experience by remembering essential information such as login credentials or items left in a shopping cart since the user’s last interaction.
+They provide a more personalized experience for users revisiting a site and can store login status, preferred language, and settings.

-These are very similar to first-party cookies, with one key difference: Instead of being placed on your computer by the site you’re visiting, they’re placed by a separate site via a marketing tag or script.
+Third-party cookies are created by domains other than the one that the user is visiting.
+These typically include marketing metrics tracking and tools used to improve various aspects of site performance.
 For example, if you’re visiting ShoeStore.com, a cookie from AdNetwork.com could be placed on your computer.
 Cookies like this are typically designed to collect user data for advertising purposes.
 In our ShoeStore.com example, this cookie can track a user across different websites to understand their interest in various products and services.
 Using this information, marketers have a better understanding of when to serve relevant ads to users based on their web behavior and product interest.

 Third-party cookies are not just used for advertising.
 They can also be used for separate applications on a specific website.
 For example, ShoeStore.com may use an external service for live chat, which would place a LiveChat.com cookie on a user’s computer to remember the state of their conversation.
 Or they may use a separate web analytics tool to get a better understanding of how users come to their site and navigate through the content.